 Generally, people who are otherwise healthy and have normal or low cholesterol levels but have high CRP levels are more likely to develop heart disease and its complications, such as heart attacks, strokes, sudden cardiac death, etc. In fact, people with high CRP have 2 or 3 times the risk of developing heart disease and strokes compared to people with low CRP levels.

-The CRP testing helps to identify such people who are susceptible of having heart disease or stroke and thus reduce their risk of heart/brain attack.
+The CRP testing at the best heart hospital in Delhi helps to identify such people who are susceptible of having heart disease or stroke and thus reduce their risk of heart/brain attack.

 Homocystine is a common type of amino acid found in our blood by chemically altering adenosine and has the tendency to harden the walls of the blood vessels.
 This elevated levels of amino acid reduces the levels of vitamin B6, B12 and folic acid thereby increasing the potential risk for cardiovascular diseases.
 Even a mild increase in the levels of homocystine (Hcy) is considered a risk factor for a number of diseases such as cardiovascular disease, stroke, and neurodegenerative disorders like dementia and Alzheimer’s disease, etc. Elevations in the levels of homocysteine are very common especially among those who consume excess alcohol, diet poor in vitamins, patients with chronic kidney disease.
 Homocysteine has been evaluated as a potential indicator of cardiovascular and cerebrovascular disease thereby reducing risk of heart disease and stroke.